 We are a biopharmaceutical company focused on improving the lives of patients with genomically defined diseases driven by abnormal kinase activation.
-Our approach is to systematically and reproducibly identify kinases that are drivers of genomically defined diseases and to craft drug candidates with therapeutic windows that provide significant and durable clinical responses to patients.
+Our approach is to systematically and reproducibly identify kinases that are drivers of diseases in genomically defined patient populations and to craft drug candidates with therapeutic windows that may provide significant and durable clinical responses to patients without adequate treatment options.
 This integrated biology and chemistry approach enables us to drug known kinases that have been difficult to inhibit selectively and also identify, characterize and drug novel kinase targets.
-By focusing on genomically defined diseases, we believe that we will have a more efficient development path with a greater likelihood of success.
-Over the past three years, we have developed a robust small molecule drug pipeline in cancer and a rare genetic disease.
-One of our lead drug candidates is BLU-285, which targets KIT Exon 17 and PDGFR α D842V, abnormally active receptor tyrosine kinase mutants that are drivers of cancer and proliferative disorders.
-BLU-285 will initially be developed for patients with systemic mastocytosis, a myeloproliferative disorder of the mast cells, and defined subsets of patients with gastrointestinal stromal tumor, the most common sarcoma, or tumor of bone or connective tissue, of the gastrointestinal tract.
-Our other lead drug candidate is BLU-554, which targets FGFR4, a kinase that is aberrantly activated and is a driver of disease in a defined subset of patients with hepatocellular carcinoma, the most common type of liver cancer.
-Both drug candidates have demonstrated proof of concept in pre-clinical models and we are on track to file Investigational New Drug applications, or RET, a receptor tyrosine kinase that can become abnormally activated when a portion of the gene that encodes RET is joined to part of another gene, and RET resistant mutants that we predict will arise from treatment with first generation therapies.
-We believe that our strategy will allow us to deliver transformative drugs to patients while building a fully-integrated biopharmaceutical company.
+By focusing on diseases in genomically defined patient populations, we believe that we will have a more efficient development path with a greater likelihood of success.
+Leveraging our novel target discovery engine, we have developed a robust small molecule drug pipeline in cancer and a rare genetic disease.
+One of our lead drug candidates is BLU-285, which targets KIT Exon 17 mutants and PDGFR α D842V, abnormally active receptor tyrosine kinase mutants that are drivers of cancer and proliferative disorders.
+BLU-285 is currently being developed for patients with systemic mastocytosis, or SM, a myeloproliferative disorder of the mast cells, and defined subsets of patients with gastrointestinal stromal tumor, or GIST, the most common sarcoma, or tumor of bone or connective tissue, of the gastrointestinal tract.
+Our other lead drug candidate is BLU-554, which targets FGFR4, a kinase that is aberrantly activated and is a driver of disease in a defined subset of patients with hepatocellular carcinoma, or HCC, the most common type of liver cancer.
+Both drug candidates have demonstrated proof of concept in pre-clinical models.